Book review: Chief Communications Officers at Work

 Tabita Andersson’s book offers practical insights from senior communications leaders, capturing a discipline in the midst of significant transition.

-Drawing on interviews with 23 chief communications officers (CCOs) from organisations including Honeywell, Forbes, Intel, HPE, and the International Paralympic Committee, it maps the landscape of senior communications management through first-hand accounts.
+Drawing on interviews with 23 chief communications officers (CCOs) from organisations including Honeywell, Forbes, Intel, HPE, and the International Paralympic Committee, the book maps the landscape of senior communications management through first-hand accounts.
 The premise is straightforward: if you want to understand what it takes to reach the C-suite in communications, ask people who have done it.

 What CCOs actually do